One Day Courses

 This two-day course teaches the famed "Yosemite Method" of direct aid climbing, useful to anyone who aspires to climb the big walls.
 Stressing simplicity and safety, we'll cover various types of direct aid placements, jumarring techniques, leading and cleaning aid pitches, establishing hanging belays, hauling heavy loads, tension-traverses and pendulums.
 Taught by a veteran Yosemite Big Wall climber, this seminar will save you valuable time and reduce the frustration involved in learning the secrets of big wall climbing.

-Peter Croft is one of America's legendary rock climbers, and Bob Gaines is one of Joshua Tree's most experienced guides, with over thirty seasons guiding at Joshua Tree National Park.
-Bob's route knowledge and selection skills, combined with Peter's exceptional technique and expert coaching ability, will give you the ideal environment to break through to your next level.
-Designed for experienced rock climbers with ability to follow 5.8 to 5.10 routes, everyone is guaranteed a challenge.
-Join Peter and Bob for a memorable weekend of Joshua Tree's classic rock climbs.
+Peter Croft is one of America's legendary trad climbers, and Bob Gaines is one of Joshua Tree's most experienced guides, with over 35 seasons guiding at Joshua Tree National Park.
+Bob's route knowledge, combined with Peter's exceptional technique and coaching ability, will give you the ideal environment to break through to your next level.
+Designed for experienced climbers with the ability to follow 5.8 to 5.10 routes, everyone is guaranteed a challenge.
+Join Peter and Bob for a fun and memorable weekend of classic rock climbs.

 Peter Croft is now offering private instruction and guided climbs at Owens Gorge.
 Located near Bishop, California, the Gorge has over 500 routes ranging from 5.6 to 5.13, so everyone is guaranteed a challenge.
 Join Peter for an unforgettable tour of California's finest sport climbing area.